swiftype/app-search-demo-react/README.md

 # App Search React Demo

 This is the robust, fully featured React App Search demo.
-The demo allows the visitor to search through ~9500+ `node-modles`.
+The demo allows the visitor to search through ~9500+ `node-modules`.
 This README is a continuation of the _article_ - pull down the `starter` branch to work from scratch.
 The `solution` branch will help you wrap up the tutorial, while this README will help you extend it into a truly useful search experience.

 This README is broken down into the following sections: